This opinion piece was originally published in February of 2015. It was published before Capcom announced their award-winning remake.

 Don’t get me wrong.
 I liked Resident Evil 4, and I thought that Resident Evil 5 was a pretty enjoyable game.

 However, I still can’t accept that these games are a “true” representative of the series that I fell in love with.

 Why do something that is already being done by so many other games?
 One of the great things about the older Resident Evil games is that they were unique.

 In a number of cases, the game would lull you into a false sense of security.
 For lengthy periods of the game, you were able to explore in peace.
-Then… BANG – Infected dogs are jumping through the windows.
+Then, BANG!, infected dogs are jumping through the windows.

-In the newer games, there is a lack of suspense, as it feels as though I’m in some sort of action movie where I’m just mindlessly blasting my way through hordes of monsters (note how I refuse to use the term “zombies”).
-This brings me to my next point.
+In the newer games, there is a lack of suspense.
+It basically feels like I’m in some sort of action movie where I’m just mindlessly blasting my way through hordes of monsters (note how I refuse to use the term “zombies”).

 I miss the old zombies.